ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

 ### Connect SP to the Federation

-> Follow these steps **IF AND ONLY IF** your organization will be a Partner or a Member of te [IDEM Federation](https://idem.garr.it/en/join/join-idem)
+> Follow these steps **IF AND ONLY IF** your organization will join as a Partner or a Member into [IDEM Federation](https://idem.garr.it/en/federazione-idem-en/idem-federation)

 1. Retrieve the IDEM GARR Federation Certificate needed to verify the signed metadata:
    * `cd /etc/shibboleth/`